Principal Investigator

 Chiu Fan Lee

-Mini bio: I obtained a Joint Honours Degree in Mathematics and Physics from McGill University in 2000, with an Honours Thesis on Number Theory and Elliptic Curves.
-I then studied at Cambridge University for a Master of Advanced Study degree in Mathematics (2001), specialising in quantum information theory and theoretical physics, and then at Oxford University for my DPhil (2005).
-After my DPhil, I stayed in Oxford as a research fellow and gradually switched my research focus to biological physics.
-I then worked in the Biological Physics Division at the Max Planck Institute for the Physics of Complex Systems in Dresden before taking up my lectureship at Imperial College London in 2012.
-I am currently a co-Director of the Imperial Network of Excellence in Physics of Life and a committee member of the IOP Biological Physics Group.
+Mini bio: I obtained a Joint Honours Degree in Mathematics and Physics from McGill University in 2000, completing an Honours Thesis on number theory and elliptic curves.
+I then pursued a Master of Advanced Study in Mathematics at the University of Cambridge (2001), specialising in quantum information theory and theoretical physics, followed by a DPhil in Physics at the University of Oxford (2005).
+After my doctorate, I remained in Oxford as a research fellow, during which I gradually transitioned my focus towards biological physics.
+I subsequently joined the Biological Physics Division at the Max Planck Institute for the Physics of Complex Systems in Dresden before taking up a lectureship at Imperial College London in 2012.
+I am currently co-Director of the Imperial Network of Excellence in Physics of Life and serve on the committee of the Institute of Physics Biological Physics Group.
 [CV]

 PhD students